Car Insurance for High-Risk Drivers

 You can take steps to lower your risk and improve your standing with insurance companies.
 Avoiding accidents, practicing good driving habits, improving your credit, and owning a safe car can all help improve your chances of being able to lower your risk.
 Successfully lowering your risk can help you get better rates and save hundreds of dollars.
 This should be a priority for anyone who is either in danger of becoming or who is already high-risk.

-How long will I be high-risk?
+How long will I be labeled high-risk?

-Can companies refuse to sell me insurance?
+Can companies refuse to sell me a policy?

 Yes.
 Companies have the right to deny potential customers car insurance because they view them as high-risk.
 Insurers can also cancel your policy under some circumstances.
 According to the Insurance Information Institute (III), those reasons include: